cyydot/Neural_Nets_from_Scratch/Mk1/README.md

      matrix multiplication followed by a ReLU activation, and "softmax", which has softmax as its activation function.
 Least Squares and Log-likelihood are used as loss functions.

-  3. The normalizer function takes in the input data and restructures it so that every value is between 0 and 1.
+  2. The normalizer function takes in the input data and restructures it so that every value is between 0 and 1.
 At the moment, this function isn't used within NN_1.py, only in the test files.

+     * This is also the first appearance of the variable input_samples, which stores the test samples for training.
+It is assumed to be formatted [xlist, ylist], where xlist is a list of input values, and ylist is the list of output values.

+  3.